npragin/ai-club-project-management/tutorials/environment_setup_tutorial.md

 **NOTE**: If you are working on the ENGR servers, the Remote - SSH extension is required.

 VS Code's power comes from its extensions.
 You can open the Extensions panel by clicking the extensions icon in the left sidebar (four squares icon) or pressing `Ctrl+Shift+X` (`Cmd+Shift+X` on Mac).
-Whenever installing Extensions, be sure to verify the author.
+Whenever you install extensions, be sure to verify the author.
 Here are the ones we recommend for your project:

 1. **Python Extension Pack**
    - In the Extensions panel, search for "Python" and install the extension published by Microsoft
    - This automatically includes Pylance (a powerful language server for Python), a Python debugger, and some other nifty stuff
-   - This extension pack is useful to you because most of the code you write for your project will be in Python!
+   - This extension pack is helpful to you because most of the code you write for your project will be in Python!
 2. **Jupyter Extension Pack**
    - In the Extensions panel, search for "Jupyter" and install the extension published by Microsoft
-   - This provides Jupyter notebook support, allowing you to create, edit, and more seamlessly interact with Jupyter notebooks directly in VS Code
+   - This provides Jupyter notebook support, allowing you to create, edit, and interact more seamlessly with Jupyter notebooks directly in VS Code
-   - This extension pack is useful to you because our tutorials for the libraries you'll use to train your models will be in Jupyter notebooks!
+   - This extension pack is helpful to you because our tutorials for the libraries you'll use to train your models will be in Jupyter notebooks!
 3. **Remote - SSH** (if working on ENGR servers):
    - In the Extensions panel, search for "Remote - SSH"
    - Install the extension by Microsoft